-During the year ended December 31, 2017, the Corporation completed the below transactions that met the definition of a business under IFRS 3 - Business Combinations.
-These acquisitions have been accounted for using the acquisition method with the results of the operations being included in the consolidated financial statements of the Corporation since the date of acquisition.
-At the time the financial statements were authorized for issue, the Corporation had not yet completed the accounting for the acquisitions 5 to 9.
+During the three months ended March 31, 2018, the Corporation completed the below transaction that met the definition of a business under IFRS 3 - Business Combinations.
+This acquisition has been accounted for using the acquisition method with the results of the operations being included in the interim consolidated financial statements of the Corporation since the date of acquisition.
+At the time the financial statements were authorized for issue, the Corporation had not yet completed the accounting for the acquisition.
 In particular, the purchase allocations of the fair values of the assets acquired and consideration paid disclosed below have only been determined provisionally as the valuations have not been finalized.
-Details of the acquisitions are:
+Details of the acquisition are: